-Dietary assessment
+Dietary Assessment

-A single three-pass 24-h dietary recall(19) of the day prior to the first tasting session was conducted by a trained nutritionist.
-For the ongoing diet records throughout the trial, participants were asked to avoid filling out diet records on a non-standard day (e.g. if they attended a wedding reception).
-They were taught to quantify foods in standard serving sizes (cups, teaspoons, tablespoons, etc.) using a food model booklet and asked to weigh their food and drinks wherever possible.
-Details such as brand, cooking method and foods additives (e.g. sugar added to coffee) were included in the diet records
+A single three-pass 24-hour dietary recall (19) of the day prior to the first tasting session was conducted by a trained nutritionist.
+For the ongoing diet records throughout the trial, participants were asked to avoid filling out diet records on a non-standard day (for example, if they attended a wedding reception).
+They were taught to quantify foods in standard serving sizes (cups, teaspoons, tablespoons, etc.) using a food model booklet, and asked to weigh their food and drinks wherever possible.
+Details such as brand, cooking method, and foods additives (e.g. sugar added to coffee) were included in the diet records.

-Food recall and records were analysed for carbohydrate, protein, fat and fibre intake (g and % of energy) using computer software FoodWorks (version 8; Xyris).
+Food recall and records were analysed for carbohydrate, protein, fat and fibre intakes (g and % of energy) using computer software FoodWorks (version 8, Xyris, Spring Hill, QLD, Australia).